badescuga/CV/CV-ian-2016.md

 I'm also a contributor for project Kudu (the portal for SCM for Azure Web Apps).
 Here's my github account: https://github.com/badescuga but note that I haven't ported my previous projects from bitbucket which was my main repository manager.

-I'm also excited about working in other languages/frameworks so if you'll find yourself in need of someone to learn other things, i'd be more than glad to jump on board!
+I'm very excited about working in other languages/frameworks so if you'll find yourself in need of someone to learn other things, i'd be more than glad to jump on board!

 ---
 ## Technical Skills